Nextiva / Blog / VoIP

 What Is a POTS Line?

-Plain Old Telephone Service (POTS) is an analog-based phone line implemented over twisted-pair copper wires.
-Its service is provided directly by the local telephone company.
+Plain Old Telephone Service (POTS) is the traditional analog voice transmission service implemented over a network of twisted-pair copper wires.
+The service is provided directly by a local telephone company and forms the basis of the Public Switched Telephone Network we’ve used for over a century.

-POTS is sometimes called the Public Switched Telephone Network (PSTN).
-While they are similar, the difference is that POTS refers to the technology around the phone service, and PSTN refers to the public calling network.
+POTS is sometimes used synonymously with Public Switched Telephone Network (PSTN).
+The difference is that POTS refers to the analog technology and service, while PSTN refers to the entire public switched telephone network itself, which now includes digital components.

 POTS networking

-Voice, as we speak it, cannot be transmitted by itself.
+Voice, as we speak it, cannot be transmitted on its own.
 The handset’s microphone converts sound waves from the caller’s voice into analog electrical signals.
 The signals flow through the copper wire network and reach the receiver’s phone.

 The building’s separate telephone lines combine into a network interface box where the phone lines converge into one line of service from the phone company.

-After creating analog signals, they are transmitted from the caller’s telephone to the receiver’s phone over copper lines.
+After creating analog signals, they’re transmitted from the caller’s telephone to the receiver’s phone over copper lines.

 In the early days of telephony, this required actually running wires between them.
 This meant the longer the distance, the more expensive the phone call.
 No wonder long-distance calls in the past cost a fortune.